 Its performance will be more than enough for browsing and streaming, though it registered well below the top dogs on both OpenVPN (160-170Mbps) and WireGuard (450-490Mbps).
 If you're using a superfast base connection, you may notice a little slow-down, but for the average domestic user, this won't be apparent.
 PrivadoVPN also manages to bypass geo-restrictions and unblock US Netflix, BBC iPlayer, Amazon Prime Video, and Disney+.

 It's fair to say PrivadoVPN largely hides behind its decent free VPN offering, which is great news for those who don't want to fork out for a subscription, but less so for those who want a feature packed, powerful VPN that meets all their requirements.

 Free plan users can benefit from 10GB of data a month to blitz through, and connect to 12 out of its 44 server locations.
 You will have to navigate its cramped interface on Windows, though, and there's little to play around with and customize.

 The most private?
-The jury is still out.
+The jury's still out.
 Fastest?
-Not even close.
+Not quite.(opens in new tab)